Volunteering at Rainbow Camp

 - be legally eligible to work in Canada

 There are several rounds of hiring so that we can compose the best team for our campers.
 Applicants may hear from us close to the beginning of camp.
 We appreciate applicants’ patience as they anticipate our response.
-Travel, accommodations and meals are covered.
+Accommodations, meals and travel (up to $400) are covered.

 Welcome Friend Association’s (WFA) Rainbow Camp Counselor Job Description

 - The purpose of WFA’s Rainbow Camp is to create an atmosphere of respect and value for one another, and to recognize one’s lived experiences as potentially different while equally valuable to others’.
 WFA’s Rainbow Camp refuses to impose norms on our campers that threaten their understanding of themselves.

 - Shall ensure that all campers are supervised at all times, specifically when no formal activity is being run (e.g. before/after a meal, brushing teeth), at campfire, in the evenings and night time

 - Shall encourage and promote positive relationships within camper groups and amongst staff